Mr-Baker-JPG/school-id/progress.md

 **Tests:**

 - ✅ Admin role is stored and retrieved correctly: Admin users have 'admin' role stored in database
 - ✅ Non-admin user role is stored and retrieved correctly: Regular users have 'user' role stored in database
 - ✅ Admin users can access admin routes: `requireUserWithRole()` allows admin users to access protected routes
 - ✅ Non-admin users are denied access to admin routes: `requireUserWithRole()` throws 403 error for non-admin users
 - ✅ Admin flag/role is stored and retrieved correctly: Roles are properly stored and retrieved from database
 - ✅ Permission checks work in route loaders/actions: All admin routes use `requireUserWithRole()` for protection
 - ✅ Admin users can perform admin actions: Verified through existing route tests (upload photos, manage IDs, etc.)
 - ✅ All 8 unit tests pass
 - ✅ All existing tests continue to pass (except pre-existing failures unrelated to this feature)

 **Test File:**

-- Created `app/utils/permissions.server.test.ts` with comprehensive test coverage
+- Created `app/utils/permissions.server.test.ts` with comprehensive test
+  coverage
 - Tests cover role storage, retrieval, permission checks, and access control

 **Note:**

 The admin role management system was already implemented as part of the Epic Stack template.
 This feature verification confirms that:

 - All admin routes are properly protected
 - Role-based access control works correctly
 - Admin users can perform all required admin actions
 - Non-admin users are properly denied access to admin routes

+---

+## 2025-12-12 – F015

+**Feature:** Employee ID Creation on First View

+**Implementation:**

+- Updated employee ID view route (`/employee/id`) loader to automatically create EmployeeID record if it doesn't exist when an employee first views their ID
+- EmployeeID record creation includes:
+  - Default expiration date set to July 1 of current school year (using `getDefaultExpirationDate()` utility)
+  - Photo URL set to null (can be uploaded later by admin)
+- Implementation ensures:
+  - EmployeeID is created only if missing (doesn't recreate on subsequent views)
+  - Default expiration date is properly set
+  - Employee can view their ID immediately without admin intervention
+- Note: Admin employee detail view (F017) is not yet implemented.
+When F017 is implemented, it should also create EmployeeID records if missing when admins view employee IDs.

+**Tests:**

+- ✅ EmployeeID record created when employee first views their ID: EmployeeID record is automatically created when employee views their ID page for the first time
+- ✅ Default expiration date set to July 1 if not provided: Default expiration date is correctly set to July 1 of current school year
+- ✅ Record creation happens automatically without admin intervention:
+  EmployeeID records are created automatically when employees view their ID
+- ✅ Subsequent views don't recreate the record: EmployeeID records are not recreated on subsequent views (same record ID is maintained)
+- ✅ Page handles employee without EmployeeID record: Route gracefully handles employees without EmployeeID records by creating them automatically
+- ✅ All 9 unit tests pass
+- ✅ All existing tests continue to pass (except pre-existing failures unrelated to this feature)

+**Test File:**

+- Updated `app/routes/employee/id.test.ts` with comprehensive test coverage
+- Added tests for automatic EmployeeID creation, default expiration date setting, and subsequent view behavior
+- Tests verify database state before and after EmployeeID creation

+**Files Modified:**

+- `app/routes/employee/id.tsx` - Added automatic EmployeeID creation in loader
+- `app/routes/employee/id.test.ts` - Added comprehensive tests for EmployeeID
+  creation behavior

 ---